 The first step in setting up your PPC ads is determining your ad campaign.
 You can think of your campaign as the key message or theme you want to get across with your advertisements.

 One size doesn’t fit all.
 That’s why you’ll create a series of ads within your campaign based on a set of highly related keywords.
 You can set a CPC for each ad group that you create.

 Your keywords should inform your ad text.
-Remember, your Quality Score is determined by how relevant your ad is, therefore, the text in your ad (and landing page for that matter) should match the keyword terms that you’re targeting.
+Remember, your Quality Score is determined by how relevant your ad is; therefore, the text in your ad (and landing page, for that matter) should match the keyword terms you’re targeting.